-- A. Facilities Between 50,000 Square Feet or and 150,000 Square Feet in Size.
-For any warehouse, storage, freight/trucking terminal or distribution center between 50,000 square feet and 150,000 square feet in size, an agreement shall be required to identify the amount of sales tax generation or employment that a use would generate and memorialize the projections from the applicant as part of the project approvals. - B. Facilities 150,000 Square Feet or More in Size.
-Any warehouse, storage, freight/trucking terminal or distribution center 150,000 square feet or more in size shall provide a "Minimum Economic Impact" to the City of Dixon. - 1.
-The criteria and definition of "Minimum Economic Impact" shall be established by separate Resolution of the City Council and generally will include uses: (a) generating more than an established amount in annual sales tax or other tax generation to the City of Dixon, or (b) certain number of jobs as established by number of employees per square foot of building area, or (c) a financial in lieu of sales tax or employment agreement that may be negotiated with the City. - 2.
-The project applicant shall identify the projected sales tax to the City of Dixon and employment generation for the proposed project as part of their application materials. - 3.
-The project applicant will be required to enter into a Development Agreement with the City of Dixon setting forth terms that will make the project meet the Minimum Economic Impact and ensure on going attainment of the minimum economic impact.
+- A. Facilities of at least 150,000 Square Feet.
+For any warehouse, storage, freight/trucking terminal, distribution center, or similar use of at least 150,000 square feet in size, the project applicant shall be required to identify the amount of sales tax generation and employment that the proposed use would generate.
+The sales tax and employment projections shall be an application requirement included in the application materials submitted to the City. - B. Minimum Economic Impact.
+Any warehouse, storage, freight/trucking terminal, distribution center or similar use of at least 150,000 square feet in size shall be subject to a "Minimum Economic Impact" provided to the City of Dixon. - 1.
+The criteria and definition of "Minimum Economic Impact" shall be established by separate Resolution of the City Council and will generally establish: (a) a minimum amount in annual sales tax or other taxes generated by the project and received by the City of Dixon, or (b) a minimum number of part-time and full-time jobs generated by the project. - 2.
+If the project does not meet the Minimum Economic Impact, the project applicant will be required to enter into an agreement with the City of Dixon setting forth terms that provide offsetting benefits to the City of Dixon.
+This agreement may take the form of a Development Agreement, or such other form of agreement approved by the City Manager. - 3.
+The City Council may waive the requirement for the project applicant to enter into an agreement with the City of Dixon, if it finds that the project provides overriding benefits to the City of Dixon.